Skip to main content

 Nikhil Milind

 Nikhil Milind received a B.S. in Genetics and Computer Science from North Carolina State University in 2021 with the goal of conducting biomedical research in the field of complex trait genetics.
-After his time with the Iweala Lab, Nikhil went on to study human genetics and disease at Cambridge University in 2022, and is now currently pursuing a Ph.D. in Genetics at Stanford University.
+After his time with the Iweala Lab, Nikhil went on to study human genetics and disease at Cambridge University in 2022, and is now currently pursuing a Ph.D. in Genetics at Stanford University as a Knight-Hennessy Scholar.

 Julie John, B.S.